Stay up-to-date in pulmonary and critical care. No spam.

 - For low-bleeding-risk procedures (see above) in patients taking dual antiplatelet therapy, authors advise continuing both aspirin and the Plavix-type drug.

-There is a lot more to this complex subject, and the consequences of these medical decisions can be lifesaving (or catastrophic); please read the literature or consult other specialist physicians before making decisions on your own patients, if you are unsure of what to do.
-This summary can only provide assistance, not definite answers.
+There is a lot more to this complex subject, which cannot be effectively summarized in any single article or online digest.
+The consequences of these medical decisions can be lifesaving or catastrophic.
+Read the literature and consult other specialist physicians before making decisions.

 Todd H. Baron, Patrick S. Kamath, and Robert D. McBane.
 Management of Antithrombotic Therapy in Patients Undergoing Invasive Procedures.
 N Engl J Med 2013; 368:2113-2124.